 10) Review at month nine.
 Evaluate claim outcomes and decide whether to renew, upgrade caps, or switch providers before year two.

-You are shopping across neighborhoods with different home ages and maintenance profiles, which should drive your protection choice.
+Home age and maintenance profiles drive your protection choice in each submarket.
 Escondido’s median near $780,000 with about 35 days to pending means you can usually negotiate a plan before closing.
 Many single-story homes from the 1960s to 1990s may have aging HVAC or older electrical panels.
 A systems-first plan often makes sense here.

 In Mira Mesa, where typical list-to-close dynamics show steady demand and a median sale price close to the county median, you see many condos and townhomes.
 Building-maintained systems reduce your systems risk, so you can lean appliance-heavy with optional in-unit plumbing and electrical.
 A buyers protection plan may be enough if your HOA covers roof and exterior systems.